yeehaa123/presentation-moonconf/slides.md

 <!--

-But the second, even more important reason is, that not thinking about architecture is a mistake under all circumstances.
-Here I'm in the company, not only of many famous architects but also statesmen like Winston Churchill who claimed that "We shape our buildings; thereafter they shape us."
+Still, the second reason is much more important.
+I believe, that not thinking about architecture is a mistake under all circumstances.
+Here I'm in the company of statesmen like Winston Churchill who claimed that:

+"We shape our buildings; thereafter they shape us."

+Not thinking about the architecture of our programs means that we are shaped by implicit instead of explicit design choices.

 -->